tazz4843/DCustomRPC/README.md

 2. From here, click the "New App" button and enter a "App Name".
 This will show as what you are playing.
 "App Description" and "App Icon" do not matter for rich presence.
 3. After this, you should be on the application page.
 Scroll down and click "Enable Rich Presence" and then "Save Changes".
 4. After you have done this, you can copy the "Client ID" (under "App Details") and replace the client_id already in the config file.
-5. To setup the game list, we will need to seperate each of the games by a "-" with the spacing from the config for the dashes and the remaining keys.
+5. To setup the game list, we will need to separate each of the games by a "-" with the spacing from the config for the dashes and the remaining keys.
 Each game can contain the following:
     - `details` - This is the shorter description for the game:

         ![details](https://i.imgur.com/9Z7OdfI.png)